tychonievich/graphics/md/text/obj.md

 ## Centering

-Vertex positions may be any number, and there is not requirement they be centered around any particular point.
+Vertex positions may be any number, and there is no requirement that they be centered around any particular point.
 It is relatively common to find

 - All coordinates positive, putting the model in the first octant